Victor J. Andrew High School

 Victor J. Andrew High School, Andrew, or VJA, is a public four-year high school located in Tinley Park, Illinois, a southwest suburb of Chicago, Illinois, in the United States.
-It is named for Victor J Andrew, of Andrew Corporation fame.
+It is named for Victor J. Andrew, of Andrew Corporation fame.
 It is the third school to become part of Consolidated High School District 230, which also includes Amos Alonzo Stagg High School and Carl Sandburg High School.

 Academics

-In 2021, Andrew had an average math SAT score of 486.5, and an average ELA SAT score of 496.3.
-Andrew also has a graduation rate of 94.9% and has 80% of students enrolling in college within one year of graduation.
+In 2023, Andrew had an average math SAT score of 486.3, and an average ELA SAT score of 503.7.
+Andrew also had a graduation rate of 93.7% and in 2021, 80% of students enrolled in college within one year of graduation.

 Student life

 Athletics

 Andrew competes in the Southwest Suburban Conference (SWSC), and is a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state.
 The school's teams are nicknamed the Thunderbolts.
 The Thunderbolt name and logo was based on the "Flash" trademark of the Andrew Corporation.

 The school sponsors interscholastic teams for young men and women in basketball, bowling, cross country, golf, gymnastics, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
 Young men may compete in baseball, football, and wrestling, while young women may compete in badminton, cheerleading, and softball.

 The following teams have won or placed top four in their respective IHSA sponsored state championship tournament or meet: